GMFelixfex/GDV-SoSe-2022/Exercise 4/readme.md

 cv2.imshow("Finished Image",newCompletedImage)
 ```

-Step  8: We set a mouse-callback for  interacting with the mosaik.
-Wehn using left Click you can select an image to display inb the "Tile Image" window
+Step  8: We set a mouse callback for interacting with the mosaic.
+When using the left click you can select an image to display in the "Tile Image" window

  ```python
 def  click(event, x, y, flags, param):